 Your "average" performance may look pretty good on paper, but to clients' eyes, consistency is the only measure that matters.

-I found this this article off Business Week, (original here) from 2005 and although 5 years old, it still has good advice for anyone in an organisation that is working towards providing their own customers a great service experience.
+I found this article off Business Week, (original here) from 2005 and although old, it still has good advice for anyone in an organisation that is working towards providing their own customers with a great service experience.
 I heard Jack Welch speak recently when he came to town to promote his new book, Winning.
 The former CEO of General Electric, Jack Welch said something I've been chewing on all week.
 He told us that customers prefer a consistent experience, vs. an occasionally great one.
 Frankly, I had never given this idea much thought before.Welch gave the example of a company shipping parts to a customer.
 Their packages arrived on Day 5, Day 10, and Day 15.
 Logically, you could say that the parts arrived in an average of 10 days.
 In reality, after 15 days, the customer is furious, regardless of the previous quicker deliveries.
 The pleasure from Day 5's arrival did not cancel out the anger of Day 15's.

 THE EUREKA MOMENT.
 His point is that customers don't care about your averages.
 They want less variation and more reliability.
 Variation, Welch says, leads to "unpleasant surprises and broken promises."

 The same week I heard Welch speak, my friend Georgia Patrick called.
 She has been an ace marketing consultant for more than 30 years.
 When I asked her what was new, she laughed as she said, "In your presentations, you talk about the importance of selling as a system.
 In your conversations with me, you have emphasized that you don't have a lot of things to remember, but you do need to have a system.
 You've pounded it into me that it's the 'sticking to the system' that works, 100% of the time."
 She was so excited about this "eureka" that I took note of it -- systems.